MSRConnections/Azure-training-course/Content/Storage/Azure Storage HOL.md

 You can download a blob using the Azure Storage Explorer by selecting the blob and clicking the **Download** button, or by right-clicking the blob and selecting **Download** from the ensuing menu.
 You can also download blobs using the Azure Portal.
 In this exercise, you'll use the portal to download one of the blobs you uploaded in the previous exercise.

 1. Return to the [Azure Portal](https://portal.azure.com) in your browser.
-If you left the blade for the storage account open at the end of Exercise 1, click the **Refresh** button at the top of the blade to refresh the list of containers.
+If you left the blade for the storage account open at the end of [Exercise 1](#Exercise1), click the **Refresh** button at the top of the blade to refresh the list of containers.
 If you didn't leave it open, navigate back to it.
 The click the "images" container to view its contents.

     ![Viewing the blobs in the "images" container](Images/view-images-container.png)

     _Viewing the blobs in the "images" container_

-1. Verify that azure-banner.jpg appears in the list of blobs.
+1. Verify that **azure-banner.jpg** appears in the list of blobs.
 Then click it to open the "Blob properties" blade.

     ![Image blobs uploaded to Azure Storage](Images/blobs-in-images-container.png)

 	_Image blobs uploaded to Azure Storage_

-1. Click the **Download** button at the top of the blade to download azure-banner.jpg.
+1. Click the **Download** button at the top of the blade to download **azure-banner.jpg**.

     ![Downloading a blob](Images/download-blob.png)

 	_Downloading a blob_

-1. Confirm that azure-banner.jpg appears in your browser:
+1. Confirm that **azure-banner.jpg** appears in your browser:

     ![Image blob downloaded from Azure Storage](Images/azure-banner.jpg)